Selected

 Center at 24 Miodowa street.
 A five-story modern

-eyesore adjacent to the 19th-century graceful Tempel
+eyesore adjacent to the 19th-century graceful

-Synagogue, the building has come into existence thanks
+Tempel Synagogue, the building has come into

-to the Prince of Wales who persuaded the World Jewish
+existence thanks to the Prince of Wales who

-Relief, a UK’s charity, to finance its construction
+persuaded the World Jewish Relief, a UK’s charity,

-in the wake of his previous visit in 2002.
-Prince
+previous visit in 2002.
+Prince Charles himself

-the garden of Kupa Synagogue opposite.
+of Kupa Synagogue

-One Krakow Hero
+Formula One Krakow Hero

 The whole city rejoices at the win of Rober Kubica, a